Indian IT firms are ready for 5G, whenever it’s rolled out

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

-“Biggest opportunity in 5G could be captured by enterprises by re-imagining new products and services and delivering new value for their customers.
+“The biggest opportunity in 5G would be captured by enterprises by re-imagining new products and services and delivering new value for their customers.
 TCS, as a key member of Telecommunications Standards Development Society, India (TS DSI), is forging the establishment of 5G standards for supporting such new capabilities,” Kamal Bhadada, President-Communication, Media and Information Services Industry Group, TCS, told BusinessLine.

 Radisys, a wholly-owned subsidiary of Reliance Industries Ltd (RIL), has been working with Qualcomm to develop open 5G network over virtualised RAN.
 Jio Platforms, which is close to rolling out 5G, is expected to be using technologies that would be developed by Radisys.
 Tech Mahindra, which is already into 5G-related projects, is also ready for the Indian market.